rikakoshimizu1/fashion-mnist-analysis/README.md

  - **Visualization**: Displaying class distributions, training/validation accuracy, and prediction results with `matplotlib`.

 ## Challenges
- - Determining the best hyperparameters for the feedforward neural network was inititially difficult without a systematic approach.
+ - Determining the best hyperparameters for the feedforward neural network was initially difficult without a systematic approach.
  - Managing model overfitting required experimenting with regularization techniques like `dropout`.
  - Improving model performance on the Fashion MNIST dataset involved trial and error before applying hyperparameter tuning methods such as `GridSearchCV`.
  - Balancing training time and accuracy was a challenge when adjusting batch size and number of epochs.

 ## Analysis and Insights
 This assignment highlighted the critical role of **hyperparameter tuning** in optimizing model performance.
-While it was challenging to intuitively determine the best ways to improve the neural network, applying systematic hyperparameter tuning allowed identification of themost effective parameters to enhance accuracy.
+While it was challenging to intuitively determine the best ways to improve the neural network, applying systematic hyperparameter tuning allowed identification of the most effective parameters to enhance accuracy.
 The process demonstrated how automated search methods, such as `GridSearchCV`, could be valuable tools for efficiently exploring combinations of hyperparameters.
 Using these optimized parameters resulted in improved test accuracy and a more robust model overall.

 ## About
 This Jupyter Notebook was completed as part of the **UCSC Silicon Valley Extension Deep Learning and Artificial Intelligence** program.